rpmuller/ePubs/WesternPhilosophy.md

 This leads on to the only doctrine in the book which is not mere common sense.
 Happiness lies in virtuous activity, and perfect happiness lies in the best activity, which is contemplative.
-Con- templation is preferable to war or politics or any other practical career, because it allows leisure, and leisure is essential to happi- ness.
+Contemplation is preferable to war or politics or any other practical career, because it allows leisure, and leisure is essential to happiness.
 Practical virtue brings only a secondary kind of happiness; the supreme happiness is in the exercise of reason, for reason, more than anything else, is man.
-Man cannot be wholly contem- plative, but in so far as he is so he shares in the divine life.
+Man cannot be wholly contemplative, but in so far as he is so he shares in the divine life.
 "The activity of God, which surpasses all others in blessedness, must be contemplative."
 Of all human beings, the philosopher is the most godlike in his activity, and therefore the happiest and best:

-I Ic who exercises his reason and cultivates it seems to be both in the be*t state of mind and most dear to the gods.
-For if the gods have any care for human affairs, as they are thought to have, it would be reasonable both that they should delight in that which was best and most akin to them (i.e. reason) and that they should reward those who love and honour this most, as caring for the things that are dear to them and acting both rightly and nobly.
+> He who exercises his reason and cultivates it seems to be both in
+> the best state of mind and most dear to the gods.
+For if the gods
+> have any care for human affairs, as they are thought to have, it
+> would be reasonable both that they should delight in that which was
+> best and most akin to them (i.e. reason) and that they should reward
+> those who love and honour this most, as caring for the things that
+> are dear to them and acting both rightly and nobly.
+And that all
-And that all these attributes belong most of all to the philosopher is manifest.
-He, therefore, is the dearest to the gods.
-And he who is that will presumably be also the happiest; so that in this way too the philosopher will more than any other be happy (1179*).
+> these attributes belong most of all to the philosopher is manifest.
+> He, therefore, is the dearest to the gods.
+And he who is that will
+> presumably be also the happiest; so that in this way too the
+> philosopher will more than any other be happy (1179).

-This passage is virtually the peroration of the Ethics-, the few

-paragraphs that follow are concerned with the transition to politics.
+This passage is virtually the peroration of the _Ethics_, the few paragraphs that follow are concerned with the transition to politics.

-Let us now try to decide what we are to think of the merits and
+Let us now try to decide what we are to think of the merits and demerits of the _Ethics_.

-203

-WESTERN PHILOSOPHICAL THOUGHT

-demerits of the Ethics.
 Unlike many other subjects treated by Greek philosophers, ethics has not made any definite advances, in the sense of ascertained discoveries; nothing in ethics is known in a scientific sense.
 There is therefore no reason why an ancient